 My second camera is the Lumix GH2.
 It has a much larger 4/3 sensor and can take stills up to 16 Mp which can be printed up to poster size.
 It currently is one of the highest resolution motion picture cameras on the market and by filming in the AVCHD format the images are stunning and match well with the HMC80.
 The camera boosts a plethora of functions and can mount virtually any lens ever made; this thing is almost a toy for nerds like me.
 The camera can shoot up to ISO 12,000, but looks best in the 320 or 640 range which complements the HMC80 well because it has a native ISO of 80- meaning this camera is great in low light.
 The camera also takes very good stills, up to 5 RAW a second or 9 jpegs, or 40 thumbnails that can be turned into a slow motion video.
 This camera doesn’t disappoint and it was well worth the 3 month back orders to get.
 I can use it to film up to 7 hours of video, or take 2,000 pictures with- it will find itself on every shoot from weddings to dance recitals, to hunting down the right shot for graphic design work.

-Nikon F- Does anyone ask for film?
+Does anyone ask for film?
 No. If they did, would I shoot it?
 For Free!!!
 I love film.
 Digital is getting better in so many ways, but film still has a role.
-This camera has been going since 1966 and only until 2009 did by shutter give out.
+This camera has been going since 1966 and only until 2009 did the shutter start giving out.
 They made them too good, but this thing is pretty heavy.

 Lumix 14-42 f/3.5-5.6 Basic kit zoom lens.
 No real character to it but it is a wide angle zoom that gives high resolution pictures with fast and continuous auto focus.
 Great for climbing around with and getting every shot you need.